zerausolrac/PyCollab/README.md

 ### Note

-In order to get the Learn credentials, they do not to open a case on behind the blackboard nor email developers@blackboard.com.

-They need to go to developer.blackboard.com and register from there to grab the Learn credentials for their application, it is also imperative to remind them that they are creating an application based on your code, so they need to register as a developer.
+In order to get the Learn credentials, go to developer.blackboard.com and register from there to grab the Learn credentials for their application, it is also imperative to remind them that they are creating an application based on your code, so they need to register as a developer.Then on your Blackboard Learn environment, as admin role user, go to Rest API Integration a create an integration using data provided from developer.blackboard.com before.

 Now, for Collaborate production they CAN and MUST create a ticket on behind the blackboard requesting their credentials.